realestatepilot/argocd-customtooling/README.md

 This docker is based on the fantastic work by [ArgoProj](https://argoproj.github.io/) and the really useful [helm secrets plugin](https://github.com/jkroepke/helm-secrets).

 ## Changes

+2023-9-25

+* argocd registry docker.io/argoproj/argocd has moved to quay.io/argoproj/argocd
+* upgrade sops to 3.8.0
+* upgrade helm secrets to 4.5.1

 2023-03-16